tre508/auto-stack/docs/triage/services/vercel/nextjs_ai_chatbot_customization.md

 *   **Default Setup:** Typically uses providers like GitHub, Google, or email-based magic links.
 *   **Customization for `automation-stack`:**
-    *   **No Auth (Internal Docker):** If `vercel_chat_mcp` is run purely on the internal Docker network and not exposed publicly, authentication might be deemed unnecessary for inter-service calls, simplifying setup.
+    *   **No Auth (Internal Docker):** If `freq_chat_auto` is run purely on the internal Docker network and not exposed publicly, authentication might be deemed unnecessary for inter-service calls, simplifying setup.
 UI access would still be managed by Traefik or direct port exposure.
-    *   **Shared Authentication:** If a unified authentication system is implemented across the `automation-stack` (e.g., using a central IdP), NextAuth.js in `vercel_chat_mcp` could be configured to use a custom OAuth provider or JWT validation strategy to integrate with it.
+    *   **Shared Authentication:** If a unified authentication system is implemented across the `automation-stack` (e.g., using a central IdP), NextAuth.js in `freq_chat_auto` could be configured to use a custom OAuth provider or JWT validation strategy to integrate with it.
-    *   **Role-Based Access:** You might extend NextAuth.js to assign roles to users, and then protect certain API routes or plugin actions in `vercel_chat_mcp` based on these roles.
+    *   **Role-Based Access:** You might extend NextAuth.js to assign roles to users, and then protect certain API routes or plugin actions in `freq_chat_auto` based on these roles.
         ```typescript
         // Example: Protecting an API route with NextAuth session check
         import { auth } from 'your-auth-config-file'; // From the template